This PDF is the current document as it appeared on Public Inspection on 06/19/2014 at 08:45 am.

 Mailing Standards of the United States Postal Service, Domestic Mail Manual (DMM)

 9.2 Postage and Fee Refunds

 A full refund (100%) may be made when:

 e.
 Fees are paid for special handling, Certified Mail, USPS Tracking, Adult Signature, or Signature Confirmation, and the article fails to receive the extra service for which the fee is paid.

 [Revise the text of 9.2.4b to read as follows:]

 b.
 Collect on delivery (COD), Priority Mail Express insurance, insured mail, and Registered Mail fees, after the USPS accepts the article (even if the article is later withdrawn from the mail).

 [Add new item 9.2.4h to read as follows:]

 h.
-For extra service fees paid for Registered Mail, Certified Mail, Signature Confirmation, USPS Tracking, Adult Signature services and insurance when a refund request is made by the mailer less than 10 days, or more than 60 days, from the date the service was purchased, unless otherwise authorized by the manager, Revenue Field Accounting (see 608.8 for address).
+For fees paid for extra services, as allowed under 9.2.3, when refund request is made by the mailer less than 10 days, or more than 60 days, from the date the service was purchased, unless otherwise authorized by the manager, Revenue Field Accounting (see 608.8 for address).